Skip to main content

 Who fills it

-Applicants file N-565 as part of their immigration application.
-Check the form instructions for category-specific requirements, as described in the Form DS-2019 guide, as described in the Form DS-3035 guide.
+Applicants file N-565 as part of their immigration application, as described in the U.S. Family Immigration Overview guide.
+Check the form instructions for category-specific requirements, as described in the Form DS-160 guide.

 When used